 If you’ve ever played around with typefaces or fonts, chances are you’ve asked yourself “What’s the difference between OTF and TTF?” when deciding to download fonts for your system.
 Why is something as simple as a few pixels on the screen so complicated?

-Fear not, we’ve got you covered.
-Today, we’re going to sit down and analyze some of the key differences between OTF and TTF fonts, and we’ll help you not only discover the differences, but which is better, and when it’s appropriate to use one over the other.
+Fear not, MakeUseOf has you covered.
+Today, it is time to sit down and analyze some of the key differences between OTF and TTF fonts.
+Read on to discover the differences, which font format is better, and when it’s appropriate to use one over the other.

 TrueType Fonts (TTF)

-We’ll start with TTF because it came first.
-Well, that’s not entirely true, as PostScript pre-dated it by several years, but it’s not incredibly common today, so we’re going to skip it for the sake of relevance.
+Let’s start with TTF because it came first.
+Well, that’s not entirely true.
+PostScript pre-dates TTF by several years, but it’s not incredibly common today, so we’re going to skip it for the sake of relevance.

 TTF was a joint effort by Apple and Microsoft in the early 1980s.
 The purpose was simple: they needed a format that both Windows and Mac could use natively, as well as a format that could be read by default by most printers.
 TrueType Fonts fit the bill.